-The AAP describes the State's funding plans for the coming program year and certifies program compliance with the CP, HOME investment Partnerships (HOME), National Housing Trust Fund (HTF), and Housing Opportunities for Persons with AIDS (HOPWA) programs.
+The AAP describes the State's funding plans for the coming program year and certifies program compliance with the CP, HOME Investment Partnerships (HOME), National Housing Trust Fund (HTF), and Housing Opportunities for Persons with AIDS (HOPWA) programs.

-For PY2024, the State anticipates receiving approximately \$3,000,000 in HOME funds and \$250,000 in HOPWA funds, for use primarily in the counties of Hawaii, Kauai, and Maui.
-Approximately \$3,000,000 is anticipated under the HTF program, which may be used in the counties of Hawali, Kauai, Maui, and the City and County of Honolulu.
-These HUD programs provide funding to expand the supply of affordable housing for low- and moderate-income families, reduce homelessness, and provide preventative programs and activities for homeless individuals and families in the State.
+For PY2024, the State anticipates receiving approximately \$3,000,000 in HOME funds and \$250,000 in HOPWA funds, for use primarily in the counties of Hawaii, Kaual, and Maui.
+Approximately \$3,000,000 is anticipated under the HTP program, which may be used in the counties of Hawaii, Kauai, Maui, and the City and County of Honolulu.
+These HUD programs provide funding to expand the supply of effectively to the counties of the supply of the county of affordable housing for low- and moderate-income families, reduce homelessness, and provide preventative programs and activities for homeless individuals and familles in the State.

-An informational packet describing the HOME, HTF and HOPWA programs is posted on HHFDC's website at http://hawaii.gov/dbedt/hhfdc and available for public viewing at the following public libraries: Hilo, Island of Hawaii; Lihue, Island of Kauai; Kahului, Island of Maui; Kaimuki, Kaneohe, and Pearl City, Hawaii State Library's Documents Center, and University of Hawaii Library's Serials Receiving, Island of Oahu.
-A copy may also be picked up at the agencies listed below between the hours of 7:45 a.m. and 4:30 p.m. from Monday through Friday (except for weekends and State holidays).
+An informational packet describing the HOME, HTF and HOPWA programs is posted on HHFDC's website at http://hawaii.gov/dbedt/hhfdc and available for public viewing at the following public libraries: Hilo, Island of Hawali; Libue, Island of veeting at the following public forlances, nuc, island of reavail, Linue, island of Maul; Kaimuki, Kaneohe, and Pearl City, Hawali State Library's Occuments Center, and University of Hawaii Library's Serials Receiving, Island of Oahu.
+A copy may also be picked up at the agencies listed below between the hours of 7:48 a.m. and 4:30 p.m. from Monday through Friday (except for weekends and State holidays),